onnovalkering/brane/docs/architecture.md

     <sup>Figure 4: the elements of the Brane runtime system.</sup>
 </p>

-- text
-- text
-- text

-- sequence diagram

 In the next sections, four elements of the runtime system will be described in more detail: API, relay, vault and the VM.
 The other elements are documented elsewhere.
 The registry, used to store Docker images, is provided by Docker and documented [here](https://docs.docker.com/registry).
 The [Singularity](https://sylabs.io/guides/3.6/user-guide) and [Charliecloud](https://hpc.github.io/charliecloud) runtimes are supported as provided by their respective vendors.
 The [Xenon](https://xenon-middleware.github.io/xenon/) middleware is developed by <abbr title="Netherlands eScience Center">NLeSC</abbr>.
+[Redis](https://redis.io) and [PostgreSQL](https://www.postgresql.org) are the used to store data.
+[Kubernetes](https://kubernetes.io) is a container orchestration platform.

 ### API
 ...